TommiChi/abn-amro-code-challenge/README.md

 animated splash screen to keep the end user entertained while data is being fetched.
 - A (authenticated) show detail page.
 Accessible via the overview page, or directly if you know the show ID
 - A search bar, that starts making your search as you type and displays the results in an overlay

+### CI/CD
+For this project the CI/CD process is as simple as it gets; every push merge to the main branch kicks off a production build in Vercel.
+Creating a merge request also creates a "feature" build, that reflects the state of your feature branch.

+### Commits
+Every commit to the repository follows a conventional commit (+ some extra details) pattern.
+I have gotten into the habit as in past projects such naming conventions were used to automate the process of release notes, dermining what type of deployment (major/minor/patch) will be made, and which stakeholders to notify.